-Notice that, under normal circumstances, there will be an even number of SCCs since the matrices $\chi$ and $\chi^{-1}$ are anti-symmetric and non-singular.

-One still has the FCC which reveals gauge symmetry of the model.
-The FCCs, together with respective gauge fixing conditions, give rise to a further set of SCCs, further DBs, that will further reduce the number of DOF.
-It is important to note that each SCC can remove one DOF in phase space and each FCC can remove two DOF in phase space (because of its associated gauge condition) leading to the formula
+Since $\chi_{kl}$ is anti-symmetric and non-singular there will be an even number of SCCs.\\ Remaining FCCs reveal gauge invariance in the model.
+The FCCs, together with respective gauge fixing conditions, give rise to a further set of SCCs, further DBs, that will further reduce the number of DOF. \\ {\it{DOF count}}: Each SCC can remove one DOF in phase space and each FCC can remove two DOF in phase space (FCC and its gauge fixing condition) leading to the formula, in phase space,

-Due to the freedom of choice in (allowed) gauge conditions there can be manifestly different but gauge equivalent models.
-This brief introduction of Dirac's constraint analysis in Hamiltonian framework will suffice for the present work.